kabanero-io/kabanero-command-line-services/Troubleshooting.md

 1. Validate endpoint

-    * Log into the OKD Console
+    * Log into the OpenShift Console
     	* Select Application Console from the dropdown
     	* Select `Kabanero` from the list of projects
     	* Go to Applications->Routes